dmcooller/S2ZonaConfigurator/README.md

 Always verify that the changes made by the application are correct.
 Use any diff tool or the built-in diff feature to compare the original and modified files.
 I recommend turning off `CleanWorkDirectory` in the `appsettings.Mine.json` file to keep the modified files for further analysis and turning on `GenerateDiffReport` to generate a diff file.`

-An example of a simple mod is in the `mods/$Example.json`.
+An example of a simple mod can be found in the `mods/$Example.json`.
 Aloso check the mods in the [S2ZonaMods](https://github.com/dmcooller/S2ZonaMods) repository.

 The mod should be in JSON format.
 Here is an example of a simple mod:
 ```json